finos/code-scanning/README.md

 ```

 Make sure to create a `safety-policy.yml` file, which will define which errors/warnings to suppress as false positives; you can find a sample file in the `python` subfolder.

+If you want to test it, add a dependency against [`insecure-package`](https://pypi.org/project/insecure-package/), re-run the `safety check` command mentioned in the GitHub Action above and expect the build to fail.

 ## Gradle
 The Gradle build uses the [Dependency Check plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html).